Emotional Effects of Caring for An Elderly Parent

 Choices, attitudes, and words have power.
 Every action that a caregiver takes has a corresponding reaction.
 By learning to maintain emotional balance, the stress of managing a caregiving situation can become more manageable.

-Attending an online support group can help caregivers create a lifeline to other caregivers in similar situations.
+Attending an online support group can help caregivers create a lifeline to other caregivers in similar situations who can become supporting friends in time of need.
 Taking an online caregiver course can close skill gaps that result in worry about doing the wrong thing that harms an elderly parent.
 Scheduling a weekly call with a family member or friend may be the bright spot in a crazy week.